mdragone1/ESP32-IoT-Workshop/README.md

 Alternatively, you may find other suitable MQTT brokers or IoT Cloud platforms providing their own MQTT broker as well as additional services, all-in-one, which may be convenient as you would not need to setup multiple accounts and use different dashboards for different services, e.g. see [here](https://www.record-evolution.de/en/6-free-iot-platforms-to-start-your-iot-project-in-2021/) and other links provided on Canvas.

-## Access to Workshop Materials

-The source for this workshop is hosted on [GitHub](https://github.com/care-group/ESP32-IoT-Workshop) and this site is automatically generated from the Markdown in the GitHub repository.

 ## Suggested Workplan

 The assignment is split into 4 parts.